Free Visa Entry for 30 days

 You are only allowed to bring a maximum of one liter of alcohol, 200 cigarettes, 50 cigars or 100grams of tobacco and a reasonable amount of perfume into Indonesia.
 Photographic equipment, typewriters, laptop computers and radios are admitted, provided that they are taken out on departure.
 All these should be declared via a customs declaration form that must be completed before arrival.
 The form might be handed to you in the airplane, otherwise there is a counter next to the conveyor belts where you pick up your luggage.

-Another subject is the import and export of currencies; one is not allowed to import or export Indonesian currency exceeding Rp.
+Another subject is the import and export of money; one is not allowed to import or export cash amounts exceeding Rp.
 100 million.
 In addition, the export of national treasures is frowned upon – genuine antiques, tortoise shell, crocodile skins and ivory are not to be taken out of Indonesia.